mykhailokulyk/ReactNative-ESC-POS-Printer/README.md

 4. [Supported devices](./docs/SUPPORTED_DEVICES.md)
 5. [SDK information (v2.27.0)](./docs/SDK.md)

-## Sponsoring
-I'm working on the lib at my free time.
-If you like the lib and want to support me, you can [buy me a cofee](https://buymeacoffee.com/tr3v3r
-).
-Thanks!

 ## Known issues

 1. For now it's not possible to print and discover on Android simulator.
 But you can always use real device.